 Administrators, faculty, and staff are issued keys to their respective offices and/or buildings.
 It is your responsibility to safeguard the keys issued to you.
-If you lose College keys it must be reported to Public Safety so an incident report can be filed and in some cases locks may have to be changed.
+If you lose College keys it must be reported to Public Safety so an incident report can be filed.
 All buildings are locked after scheduled classes or special events.
-During non-business hours, when the College is closed, entry to buildings is not allowed except with prior written authorization from the Director of Public Safety and/or Senior College Administrator.
+During non-business hours, when the College is closed, entry to buildings is not allowed except with prior written authorization and approval by Department Chairperson.